spaceitup/checkout-android/README.md

 ## ProgressParameters
 The ProgressParameters in the PaymentTheme hold parameters to theme progress animations shown when loading lists or sending charge requests to the Payment API.

+Code sample how to set the ProgressParameters in the PaymentTheme:
 ```
-// Code sample how to set the progress parameters in the PaymentTheme builder
 ProgressParameters progressParams = ProgressParameters.createBuilder().
 setLoadProgressBarColor(R.color.customColorPrimary).
 ...